supercollider/rfcs/README.md

 When it appears that most open questions in the discussion have been resolved and addressed in the RFC's text, a motion for a Final Comment Period may be made.
 A Final Comment Period lasts 14 days.
 If no major objections come up, then the RFC passes.

-The motion of the FCP may be made by anyone who was involved in the discussion.
+The motion for the Final Comment Period may be made by anyone who was involved in the discussion.